fluid-checkout/fluid-checkout/readme.txt

 = Payment Gateways =

 * Integration Rede for WooCommerce - by MarcosAlexandre
+* Klarna Checkout for WooCommerce by Krokedil.
 * Mercado Pago payments for WooCommerce - by Mercado Pago
 * PagSeguro for WooCommerce - by Claudio Sanches
 * Payment Plugins for PayPal WooCommerce - by Payment Plugins
 * Payment Plugins for Stripe WooCommerce - by Payment Plugins
+* PaysonCheckout for WooCommerce by Krokedil.
 * Rede WooCommerce - by Rede
 * WooCommerce Affirm Gateway - by WooCommerce
 * WooCommerce Amazon Pay - by WooCommerce